iridium126/CreateTricks/README.md

 ## Configuration

-All values are in the server config (`createmanaindustry-server.toml`):
+All values are in the common config (`createmanaindustry-common.toml`):

 | Key | Default | Description |
 |---|---|---|